 For those wanting to rent a boat in Kotor, it is becoming a destination for the yachting elite with a picturesque medieval town surrounded by spectacular scenery of the mountains and the sea.

-Yacht charter guests can wander the cobblestoned streets and see the Cathedral of Saint Tryphon or climb the ramparts to visit the St John Castle for panoramic views over Kotor and the Bay of Kotor.
-Afterwards, stay ashore to dine at waterside restaurant Galion as the town’s old fortifications are illuminated at night – the seafood is recommended, especially the fried octopus.
+Yacht charter guests can wander the cobblestoned streets and see the Cathedral of Saint Tryphon.
+Or climb the ramparts to visit the St John Castle for panoramic views over Kotor and the Bay of Kotor.
+Afterwards, stay ashore to dine at waterside restaurant Galion as the town’s old fortifications shine brightly at night.
+The seafood there is delicious, especially the fried octopus.

 Located northwest of Kotor, Perast is a small town with an entirely different feel to Kotor.
-The town is filled with baroque palaces, churches and white stone buildings.
-The Church of St Nikola has nice views of the town and you can see two picturesque chapels on islands; Our Lady of the Rocks and St George.
+The town is full of baroque palaces, churches and white stone buildings.
+The Church of St Nikola has nice views of the town and you can see two picturesque chapels on islands, our Lady of the Rocks and St George.
 Take advantage of a trip ashore from your Montenegro yacht charter to relax with a drink or an ice cream at the waterside restaurant at Hotel Contes.

 Half way between Kotor and Herceg Novi, yacht charter clients can find one of Montenegro’s best restaurants in the quaint seaside town of Morinj.
 Set in an old water mill, Konoba Catovica Mlini is worth a visit for the extensive menu and pretty setting.

 Herceg Novi is a coastal town located at the entrance to the Bay of Kotor.
 Known as the ‘City of Stairs’, you reach the Old Town above the marina by taking many sets of stairs.
-Don’t miss stopping for Montenegrin coffee in one of the town squares, climbing up to Kanli Kula for wide sweeping views over the coast or strolling the promenade from Igalo to Meljine.
+Don’t miss stopping for Montenegrin coffee in one of the town squares.
+Or climb up up to Kanli Kula for wide sweeping views over the coast or strolling the promenade from Igalo to Meljine.

 Charter a yacht and head to the ancient town of Budva, with Ottoman and Venetian history.
-The Old Town of Budva (Stari Grad Budva) has plenty of things to do – explore the car-free narrow alleyways, walk the city walls, admire the medieval churches such as St Ivan and St Marys of Punta or enjoy the views from the Citadel.
+The Old Town of Budva (Stari Grad Budva) has plenty of things to do.
+Explore the car-free narrow alleyways, walk the city walls and admire the medieval churches.
+Such as St Ivan and St Marys of Punta or enjoy the views from the Citadel.

 Budva is a hotspot with the jetset who visit to both relax and party!
 Before venturing out on the town to discover the famous Budva nightlife, book a meal at a local restaurant such as Demizana or Porat.
-Montenegrin cuisine has been influenced from Italian, Turkish, Hungarian and Croatian dishes and you’re sure to find something delicious.
+Montenegrin cuisine has Italian, Turkish, Hungarian and Croatian influences and you’re sure to find something delicious.

 Stop for a drink at one of the open air bars on the promenade or wait until late before venturing to Top Hill, an Ibiza-style super club that welcomes top DJ’s each year.